nicole-erbach/commentAnalysis/README.md

 # commentAnalysis
-This repository contains preparing functionality for an analysis of usercomments on a german news webpage.
+This repository contains preparing functionality for an analysis of user-comments on a german news webpage.